 What impacts would the proposal have on historically excluded communities?
 N/A How will data be collected, analyzed, and reported concerning the effect of the program/policy by racial, ethnic, gender identity, national origin, income level, disability, sexual orientation, or other existing disparities?
-N/A How will data be collected regarding the effectiveness of this program, policy, or product to ensure it is the right solution?
+N/A How will date be collected remarding the effectiveness of this program policy or How will data be collected regarding the effectiveness of this program, policy, or product to ensure it is the right solution?
 N/A Describe how this proposal aligns with current City Policies, including the Comprehensive Plan, Sustainability Action Plan, Capital Improvement Program, Neighborhood Master Plans, Council Resolutions, and others?
-This ordinance amends Sections 04.13.015 and 04.13.025 of the Spokane Municipal Code.
-This ordinance amends sections 04.15.015 and 04.15.025 of the spokane Municipal Code.
-Council Subcommittee Review N/A
+N/A Council Subcommittee Review